Print

 + PRO: Good weather

 Most of the year, expats can expect a decent amount of sunshine in the Channel Islands.
-The weather here is generally much more pleasant than the cold, overcast conditions that mainland UK is known for.
+The weather here is generally much more pleasant than the cold, overcast conditions that the mainland UK is known for.

-Accommodation in Channel Islands
+Accommodation in the Channel Islands

 - CON: Complicated and limiting housing regulations

-Working in Channel Islands
+Working in the Channel Islands

 - CON: Difficult to find a job